AlansCodeLog/template-lib/README.md

 The script will then print some commands that need to be run after running `yarn install` (to copy/install some of my configs) and to find all the places the template still needs to be configured.

-Rename the `.github-rename-to-enable` folder to just `.github` to enable github actions.

 # Notes

 - The full github url is used in the package.json instead of the nice `github:user/repo` shorthand because then that information can easily accessed by typedoc.